Assyatier21/simple-cms-admin/README.md

 - `/v1/categories`: get list of categories
 - `/v1/category`: insert, update, delete and get details of category (method: POST, PATCH, DELETE, and GET)

-We can test the endpoint using the collection located in : `simple-cms-admin/tools`.
+We can test the endpoint using the postman collection in `simple-cms-admin/tools`.

 ### Testing

-###### note: unit tests has not been implemented in this version

 ```
-go test -v -coverprofile coverage.out ./...
+$ go test -v -coverprofile coverage.out ./...
 ```

 ## Install Local Sonarqube